Join Us for Our FREE

 A literature review of Caribbean-focused, mental health scholarly articles was conducted in ProQuest with the criteria of full-text, peer-reviewed, and within the last 3 years.
 This resulted in over 8,032 articles across the variables and was narrowed down to 50 key Sources.
 As such, below is a checklist of factors to consider when infusing mental health, wellness, and work passion into your organization.

-Enhancing Diversity Work Climate and Creating Workspaces With Belonging
+Enhancing Work Climate and Workspaces

 To effectively support employee well-being, enhance work passion, and build resilient organizations, it is imperative to move beyond tokenistic gestures and implement structural changes that actively enhance the diversity work climate and create spaces of belonging.
 This requires organizations and leaders to be culturally aware and sensitive, acknowledge past abuses and systemic issues, and proactively integrate diverse employees into the social fabric of the workplace.